 The red telephone box.
 Not for show, these actually contain working telephones.

 The Falkland Islands Police station and HM Prison Stanley.

 A day earlier on the cruise, we’d been given a talk on the Island.
 It was joked that the prison can only hold 17 people, so if you’re the 18th person theyl just send you home 🙂

-Interestingly, the police run an exchange program with the UK, and its quite common to run in a scouse, brummy or cockney bobby on the beat in the South Atlantic.
+Interestingly, the police run an exchange program with the UK, and its quite common to run into a scouse, brummy or cockney bobby on the beat in the South Atlantic.

 Well, the only thing I didn’t get to do, was eat fish and chips and drink a pint of beer in a “British” pub in the Falklands.
 All the pubs were full with diners, so we had some coffee and a nice cake instead.

 One special thing for me was this monument.

 Only a while after Margaret Thatchers death, when poeple in Manchester and Liverpool were hosting street parties and “ding dong the wicked witch is dead” reached number one in the UK…